 From the point of view of microgenetic theory, an utterance develops over a series of phasal transitions that reflect the hierarchic organisation of neuroanatomical structure (Brown, 2015; Tucker, 2002; Tucker et al, 2008).
 Rather than their activation by central brain processes, utterances (and other mental acts) have their origins in the deepest layers of pre-cortical brain organisation and are progressively developed upwards over various phases with their phasal transitions of brain activity.
 Successor phases are increasingly specified with respect to their antecedent phases until the endpoint of the process in the form of the phonetic or graphic actualization of an utterance.
-A spoken utterance arises with the elicitation of a series of rhythmic levels that begin with oscillators for the breath group and rhythmic timing and transition across the various phases of its microgenetic theory and Wundt's (1970/1900) account of the apperception of an initial relatively undifferentiated and more diffuse whole indicate that all mental acts - utterances included - have their intra-psychic origins in more global, less differentiated antecedent configurations.
+A spoken utterance arises with the elicitation of a series of rhythmic levels that begin with oscillators for the breath group and rhythmic timing and transition across the various phases of its microgenetic development to the fine-grained phonetic detail of the final utterance.
+Both microgenetic theory and Wundt's (1970/1900) account of the apperception of an initial relatively undifferentiated and more diffuse whole indicate that all mental acts - utterances included - have their intra-psychic origins in more global, less differentiated antecedent configurations.